 A ductless, or mini-split system, can work both as a heating and cooling unit.
 It takes heat from inside the house and transfers it outside when set to cooling mode.
 In heating mode, the process is reversed.
 The system consists of an outdoor unit, which is composed of the condenser and compressor, and an indoor unit, which contains the evaporator and blower assembly.
 A conduit runs between them, transferring the heat via refrigerant.

 With multiple single-zoned mini split systems, you will have more control over your home’s climate; the systems allow you to heat only occupied areas.
 This will conserve energy while keeping your family comfortable.
 Many models can have up to four indoor units connected to a single outdoor unit.

-In addition to avoiding loss of conditioned air via duct leaks and the ability to closely control the temperature of each zone, ductless systems have other energy-saving properties.
+In addition to avoiding loss of conditioned air via duct leaks and the ability to closely control the temperature of each zone, multi split HVAC systems have other energy-saving properties.
 When the need to heat an area decreases, so does the energy consumption.
 Traditional units cycle on and off, wasting energy, while mini split systems consume the minimal amount of energy required to keep a space comfortable.

 The indoor units are small, which allows them to be aesthetically flexible.
 You can choose from mounted, suspended, or floor-standing models depending on what works best for your space.

 What Will a Ductless Heat Pump Cost Me?

 A ductless air conditioning installation are simple and cost effective.
 These AC units are also energy efficient and easy to operate.
 They are a perfect retrofit for houses with non-ducted heating systems or for new, energy efficient construction.
 But how much will it cost?